liuandy1207/notes/topics/clangCompiling.md

 -std=C99       # comply with the C 1999 standard
--g             # generate source level debug info (line numbers) -Wall          # warn all, do not supress any warnings -o NAME        # rename the executable to the next given argument -I/PATH        # provide a path to a directory that contains any necessary .h header files
+-g             # generate source level debug info (line numbers) -Wall          # warn all, do not supress any warnings -o NAME        # rename the produced executable to the next given argument -I/PATH        # provide a path to a directory that contains any necessary .h header files

 Example:
 clang main.c -I/u2/cs136l/pub/common/cs136.o -o myprogram

 ```
+THE ORDER OF COMPILER ARGUMENTS DOES NOT MATTER (aside from `-o`)!!! <br>

 Do not provide a direct path to any `.h` header files.
 Only provide their directory. <br>
 Notice the syntax of `-I` in the example.